 Kurtis Billard has been an MRT for the last 13 years working as a Nuclear Medicine and PET/CT Technologist at both St. Clare’s Hospital and The Health Sciences Centre in St. John’s, NL.
 He is a graduate (2008) of the Medical Radiation Sciences program from The University of Toronto and Michener Institute where he received a Bachelor of Science and a diploma in Nuclear Medicine and Molecular Imaging Technology.
 He is a proponent of the importance of continuing education for MRT’s and has completed two CAMRT certificate programs (CTIC & PET/CT) in recent years.

-Role: X-ray, CT and IR Technologist, IWK Health Center
+Role: MRI Technologist, QEII Health Sciences Center

 Hannah Langlais BHSc, RTNM, RTMR